Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 There are many reasons why your Pom could be shaking, from excitement to anxiety.
-While most causes are fairly benign, some can be more serious, and in these cases, it’s a good idea to reach out to your vet.
+While most causes are fairly benign, some can be more serious, and in those cases, it’s a good idea to reach out to your vet.
+Your veterinarian can diagnose the problem and develop a treatment plan.

 Featured Image Credit: Mary Swift, Shutterstock